Georgia Labor Laws Guide

 The most prominent state laws refer to employee background checks.
 To ensure that employers make a sound hiring decision, they hire third parties to conduct background checks on job applicants.

-The following laws are there to prevent employers from discriminating against future employees based on their criminal history.
+The following laws help prevent employers from discriminating against future employees based on their criminal history:

 Right to work law in Georgia